 The things you do end up taking with you, you should wrap in protective waterproof material.

 8. Be like Pocahontas and follow your heart:

-As I mentioned, thanks to our wonderful guides we finally made it to our destination: the village of Batad.
+As I mentioned, thanks to our excellent guides, we finally made it to our destination: the village of Batad.

-Ahead of us, we could see the rice terraces spreading into a huge green amphitheater that stole our breath
+Ahead of us, we could see the rice terraces spreading into a vast green amphitheater that stole our breath

 (or what’s left of it) away.

 We couldn’t be happier… right up to the moment we realized we had only one evening to spend there.